yvesDenis/yvesdenis.github.io/content/en/post/cli-app-golang.md

 we made this [encrytion.go](https://github.com/yvesDenis/website-projects-articles/blob/master/crypto/crypto-example/encryption.go) file, inside there's all the encryption/decryption logic but don't be in a hurry, we'll get there later
 :wink:

-CLI apps do have commands which actually invoke actions and flags or options which customize command's execution.
-This article explains well this concepts above: https://blog.heroku.com/cli-flags-get-started-with-oclif
+CLI apps do have commands which actually invoke actions and flags (or options) which customize command's execution. this article explains quite clearly how the above concepts work: https://blog.heroku.com/cli-flags-get-started-with-oclif

 So as a summary: